 OpenFLIXR Media Server

-This opensource Windows 10 media server is for those don’t want to install it on physical Windows machine.
-Yes, it OpenFLIXR is a virtualized media server, that we install and use on Windows 10 or any other operating using VirtualBox, VMWARE, Parallels Desktop, KVM / unRAID or even the Windows inbuilt virtualization platform Hyper-V. Thus, if you already have Plex, Kodi or any other media server installed on your Windows 10 or server and want to use any other then simply install it on VM.
+This open-source Windows 10 media server is for those who don’t want to install it on a physical Windows machine.
+Yes, OpenFLIXR is a virtualized media server, that we install and use on Windows 10 or any other operating using VirtualBox, VMWARE, Parallels Desktop, KVM / unRAID, or even the Windows inbuilt virtualization platform Hyper-V. Thus, if you already have Plex, Kodi, or any other media server installed on your Windows 10 or server and want to use any other then simply install it on VM.
 The best thing you don’t require any guest VM operating system to setup OpenFLIXR like others mentioned above.

 Furthermore, Web-Based Container Management with Automatic Updating; Network-wide ad and metrics blocking, Let’s Encrypt support; Home-Assistant devices support such Alexa and Google Assitant to automate home theatre